project-imas/forced-inlining/README.md

 # Macros

 Macros have much less restrictions than inline functions.
 Keeping the optimization level low (Anything below **-O3**) has seemed to prevent any optimizations that result in merged macro code.
 If you have only macros you want made redundant then **-O0** is the safest option, since it prevents any optimization from occuring.
-In general though **-O1** should be fine, and allows you to force functions to be inline.
+In general though **-O1** should be fine, and allows you to force macros to be inline.

 # Padding

 Note that padding occurs in final executables, so you may not see a jump in resulting file size for extra calls to inline functions or macro expansions.
 The file size increase should be porportional though to the amount of additions.  i.e. if it only jumps by 4 bytes for a large inline function something is wrong.
 This is covered more in the sample project files and sections of this readme.

 # Summary of Xcode settings